J0ra-J/Tiktok-policies/README.md

 # Tiktok-policies
-Terms of Service and Privacy Policy for my TikTok bot"
+Terms of Service and Privacy Policy for jatt on hunt TikTok bot"